charleshenryhugo/Notifier/README.md

 cp $GOPATH/src/github.com/charleshenryhugo/Notifier/.notifyrc.yml $HOME
 ```

-The second method is recommended because `go get` will build binary file from GO codes according to your OS config.
+The second method (`go get`) is recommended because `go get` builds a binary file from go code optimized to your OS settings.

 ## Usage

 ### Options and Commands

-Just type `notifier --help` or `notifier -h` , out comes the usage for options and commands:
+Just type `notifier --help` or `notifier -h`, and you see the usage for options and commands:

 ```
 COMMANDS: